-- (a) Requests for Access are to be submitted to ARTC in the form of an Access Application and in accordance with the form requirements of Schedule A. - (b) In order for ARTC to consider a request for Access, the information set out in Schedule B will accompany the Access Application. - (c) Prior to submitting an Access Application, an Applicant may seek initial meetings with ARTC to discuss the Access Application and to seek clarification of the process as outlined in this Undertaking and in particular, the information requirements set out in Schedule B.
+- (a) Requests for Access are to be submitted to ARTC in the form of an Access Application. - (b) In order for ARTC to consider the requests for Access, the information set out in Schedule B must accompany the Access Application. - (c) Prior to submitting the Access Application, the Applicant may seek initial meetings with ARTC to discuss the Access Application and to seek clarification of the process as outlined in this Undertaking and in particular, the information requirements set out in Schedule B.